 And of course, they should be relevant to the content of your emails.
 Random images won’t do regardless of how great they look.
 There are many platforms you can download high-quality images from for free.
 These include Pexels and Pixabay.

 Try split-testing campaigns with images/Gifs against those without.
-From there, your CTR calculation will tell you what works best with your audience.
+From there, your CTR calculation will tell you what works best for your audience.

 Optimize Your Emails For Mobile Devices